 By Betty Yom Mageer,

-The author is a women’s rights activist and can be reach via Email: firstname.lastname@example.org.
+The author is a women’s right activist.
+She can be reached via: firstname.lastname@example.org,

 The statements, comments, or opinions published by Nyamilepedia are solely those of their respective authors, which do not necessarily represent the views held by the moderators of Nyamilepedia.
 The veracity of any claims made are the responsibility of the writer(s), and not the staff and the management of Nyamilepedia.

 Nyamilepdeia reserves the right to moderate, publish or delete a post without warning or consultation with the author(s).
 To publish your article, contact our editorial team at email@example.com or firstname.lastname@example.org.
 FYI- we NO longer publish articles submitted through email@example.com